 The round of conferences begins in Boston during the fall, followed by San Francisco in the winter and lastly, New York City completes the annual circuit in the spring, and this year is no different.

-The theme of the first conference which will be held in Boston is "Reaching for Greatness: Unleash Potential, Passions, and Creative Talents in Students with Cognitive Science.”
-With speakers like education thought-leader Sir Ken Robinson, it’s set to be an empowering event for educators who will learn the latest in understanding human cognition, how the brain works while learning, and how to bring out the gifts and passions in learners.
+The theme of the first conference which will be held in Boston is "Learning How to Learn: Applying Learning Sciences for Deeper Reasoning, Retention, and Reflection."
+With speakers like education thought-leader Linda Darling-Hammond, it’s set to be an empowering event for educators who will learn the latest in understanding human cognition, how the brain works while learning, and how to bring out the gifts and passions in learners.

-The theme for the San Francisco education conference will be "Educating With Empathy Using the Science of Human Goodness to Promote Child Compassion, Cooperation, and Collaboration,” and its focus will be on helping educators to facilitate and nurture the spirit of collaboration within learners.
+The theme for the San Francisco education conference will be "Educating Anxious Minds,” and its focus will be on helping educators navigate students with anxiety and those who face trauma..

-Lastly, the New York education conference will end this year’s program with the theme "Schooling Social Minds: Using Brain/Social Science to Teach Social Skills, Social Thinking, and Learning in the Digital Age.”
-This will equip educators with the tools they need to help students thrive and interact with the new social challenges they face.
+Lastly, the New York education conference will end this year’s program with the theme TBD.
+This will equip educators with the tools they need to help students thrive and interact with the challenges they face.